07 Jul Old saffa songs that speak to us in 2020

 Old saffa songs that speak to us in 2020

-As the global situation continues affecting the world economy and the emotional well-being of people around the globe, it may be a good idea to reflect on old South African songs that we can resonate with in current times.
+As the COVID-19 pandemic takes its toll on lives, the world economy and the emotional well-being of people around the globe, it may be a good idea to reflect on old South African songs that we can resonate with in current times.
 Why not?
 The local and international music industries have been brought to their knees due to show and tour cancellations.
 Supporting them in any way is simply the right thing to do.

 It has not been easy to distance ourselves from the people we love.
 And by love, we mean the embraces and the energy–something our saffas abroad will understand.